 With turquoise-coloured water a perfect temperature for swimming, you could nix the snorkeling if you’re not comfortable with that and simply enjoy some beach time and a cooling dip.

-The only thing you’ll have to do is return to the boat to make your lunch somewhere between 11 AM and 1 PM.
+You’ll have to return to the boat at some point to make your lunch somewhere between 11 AM and 1 PM.
 You can carry it back to the beach with you but be sure to pack your garbage out to the boat.

 Pick a spot on the beach for lunch